 1. Take an Airboat Tour

-If you truly want to experience the solitude in the park, try the Wilderness Waterway.
-The 99-mile trek traverses through the park, taking 7-10 days to complete.
+If you truly want to experience solitude in the park, try the Wilderness Waterway.
+The 99-mile trek traverses the park, taking 7-10 days to complete.
 If this adventure is not for you, there are many other shorter waterways you can trek and still find that solitude.
 Approved to provide tours in the park-see permitted vendors.
 Renting a canoe or kayak provides an opportunity for self-guided exploration of the park’s waterways.
 In Flamingo, you can also explore the nearby Florida Bay by kayak or canoe, or simply relax and enjoy the picturesque waterfront.
 We highly recommend the Nine Mile Pond Canoe Trail, which allows visitors to navigate through scenic areas and observe wildlife at their own pace.

 3. Fishing in the Everglades National Park

 The freshwater fishing in the Everglades primarily centers around its numerous rivers, canals, and freshwater marshes.
 Common freshwater fish species include largemouth bass, bluegill, black crappie, and various species of catfish.
 Anglers can fish from the shore or bring their own boats or canoes to explore the waterways.
 It’s important to note that some areas may have motor restrictions or require permits for certain activities.
 December is prime time for bass fishing.
 When we were there, many fish species were spawning.
-We watched, saw some male Bass guarding beds, and some actively courting.
+We watched, saw some male bass guarding beds, and others actively courting.

-Saltwater Fishery In Everglades National Park
+Exploring Everglades National Park Saltwater Fishery

 Everglades National Park encompasses a significant portion of Florida Bay, offering excellent opportunities for saltwater fishing.
-Anglers can target a wide range of species, including snook, redfish, spotted seatrout, tarpon, and various types of snapper and grouper.
-You can fish from the shore, wade in shallow waters, or utilize a boat.
+Anglers can target a wide range of species, including snook, redfish, spotted sea-trout, tarpon, and various types of snapper and grouper.
+You can fish from the shore, wade in shallow waters, or use a boat.
 It’s worth noting that certain areas within the park, particularly those designated as marine reserves or protected zones, may have specific fishing restrictions or closures.

 4. Scenic Boat Tours of the Backcountry or Florida Bay

-Flamingo Boat Tours, the southern part of the park, serves as a hub for various boat tours.
+Flamingo Boat Tours, in the southern part of the park, serves as a hub for various boat tours.
 These tours typically explore the mangrove forests, coastal areas, and Florida Bay.
 They offer opportunities to spot manatees, dolphins, a variety of bird species, and other marine life.
 Some tours also include stops at remote islands for beachcombing and snorkeling.

 5. Hiking and Nature Trails in Everglades National Park

-The Everglades provide a variety of hiking trails suitable for different fitness levels.
+The Everglades provides a variety of hiking trails suitable for different fitness levels.
 From short boardwalk trails like the Anhinga Trail and the Gumbo Limbo Trail to longer trails like the Shark Valley Loop or the Coastal Prairie Trail, there are options for everyone to experience the park’s diverse landscapes.

 Where to Camping in the Everglades National Park

-Long Pine Key Campground Nestled in the River of Grass
+Long Pine Key Campground: Nestled in the River of Grass

 The campgrounds are approximately 6-miles from the Ernest Coe Visitor Center.
-These sites are large with paved pads for RVs and grassy area for tent both surrounded by dense foliage.
-They allow you to make reservations online or by phone, (1-855-708-2077) for one of the 108 sites.
-The campground offers both tent and RV camping sites.
+These sites are large, with paved pads for RVs and grassy areas for tent both surrounded by dense foliage.
+They allow you to make reservations online or by phone (1-855-708-2077) for one of the 108 sites.
+The campground offers both tent and RV sites.
 The sites are spacious and well-spaced, providing a sense of privacy.
 Each site has a picnic table, grill, and access to shared restrooms with flushing toilets and running water.
 However, there are no electrical hookups available at the campground.
 The restrooms are clean, with lukewarm running water for showers.
 There was also a ranger-led evening program at the amphitheater that was interesting.

 NOTE: There are no hookups for RVs.